ginguan/ginguan/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-YingjinGuan-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yingjinguan)

-**I am a new grad of Master of Computer Science in August 2020.
-I have more than 5-year experience of Java programming and 3-year experience developing full stack applications.
+**I am a new grad of Master of Computer Science in August 2020 and I am currently working as a full stack developer.
+I have more than 5-year experience of programming and 3-year experience developing full stack applications.
 I have completed different applications using HTML/CSS/JS skills and different JS frameworks and relational databases within a group or individually.
-Also, I have learned how to work in Agile environment to finish different sprints assigned.
 I am a team player and decision maker.
 My result-oriented background trained me work in a high-quality performance. fast paced and pressurized environment.
 A high EQ personality and analytical skills allows me to listen and evaluate carefully in order to achieve the goal.**

 **You can contact me at: 📫 ginalynguan@gmail.com .**